 The land known as Northumbria, located in the north-eastern corner of England, is famous for Hadrian’s Wall – a UNESCO World Heritage Site built by Emperor Hadrian in the first half of the 2nd century.
-It was intended to mark the northern border of the Roman Empire in Britain, and today it is a destination for eco-tourism hikes in Northumberland National Park.
+It was intended to mark the northern border of the Roman Empire in Britain, and today it is a popular destination for ecotourism hikes in Northumberland National Park.

 The picturesque 135 km path running along the wall is one of the most beautiful hiking trails in the British Isles.